-Our programs engage girls in elementary and middle school in creative, fun, hands-on STEM activities to:
+Our programs engage girls in elementary and middle school in creative, fun, hands-on STEAM activities to:

-- Demystify STEM and counteract negative cultural messages and stereotypes
+- Demystify STEAM and counteract negative cultural messages and stereotypes

-- Encourage girls to consider STEM training and careers – Provide role models who teach girls to aim higher
+- Encourage girls to consider STEAM training and careers – Provide role models who teach girls to aim higher

 - Increase girls’ self confidence, self-esteem, teamwork skills, and communication abilities